Zone Look-up Map

 The Allowable Use Table 4-2-1 shows which zones allow each use.

-The Use Specific Standards in the far-right column establish special rules for each use.
+The Use Specific Standards in the far-right column establish additional rules for each use.

-- Artisan manufacturing is limited to 10,000 square feet.
+- Artisan manufacturing is limited to 10,000 square feet when located in any Mixed-use zone district.

-- Heavy manufacturing and Special manufacturing cannot take place within 1,000 feet of a Residential use or within 660 feet of churches or schools.
+- Heavy manufacturing and Special manufacturing cannot take place within 1,000 feet of a Residential use, within 660 feet of churches or schools, or within 330 feet of major public open space.

 In general, the IDO defines these uses as follows: